 3. Practising Mindfulness regularly.

 To get the long term health benefits from mindfulness, like any other health practice, doing small daily practise is the key.
-It takes time to build up your stamina with mindfulness and focus the mind so that you can be mindful.
+It takes time to build up our stamina with mindfulness and focus the mind so that we can be mindful.

 Practising mindfulness can be as challenging as the training is for any sport.
 So starting small, daily practice is the way to begin.